 However, just as you need cake (and lots of it some days!), you also need analysis (I admit, it sounds somewhat less tempting and urgent, but believe me, it can still be satisfying!).
 Using data to prepare – your marketing campaign, your audience targeting, your business strategy – will deliver stronger results.

 So as a small first step, how about you try this?:

 To bake, you need to know what’s in your cupboard.
 Well, the same is true here.
 What data do you actually have available to you?
 It might be in various forms, and may include:

 - CRM databases: it appears to have an ‘export’ button, but it just seems a bit scary.
 What will I do with it once it’s ‘exported’?

-- Events: you put on an annual event, but phew, it’s finally over and you can stop thinking about it (and ignore all that attendee intelligence and feedback that has gathered over the years…).
+- Events: phew, it’s finally over and you can stop thinking about it?
+Ignore all that attendee intelligence and feedback at your peril!

 So you’ve done your inventory, what next?
 Well, whilst it’s often said that data needs to be looked at broadly across the organisation rather than in silos, it’s also the case that you sometimes need a starting point.
 So let’s pick one of the above – say, events.